 Many zappers have catch trays to hold dead bugs that’ve been killed by the device.
 This makes cleanup of the dead insects easy.

 That depends on the type of insect that you’re trying to zap, actually!

-Because of insects that are drawn for alternate reasons, bug zappers nowadays often include pheromone lures or carbon dioxide emitters in addition to the light.
+Because of insects that are drawn for alternate reasons, zappers nowadays often include pheromone lures or carbon dioxide emitters in addition to the light.
 That way, they will catch a wider range of insects.
 Finding a mosquito zapper with one of these added lures will work better overall.

 There’s only one thing to be concerned about: many beneficial insects can be lured by that tantalizing UV light as well.
 Since many insects use UV markings on plants to know where to go, light is like a beacon, just luring them closer.
 And, well, ZAP.
 It’s good to be mindful of the placement of your zapper to avoid harming your beneficial insect population.

 Types Of Bug Zappers

-There’s a few different variations on bug zapper styles.
-Let’s go over some of the most common types.
+There are a few key styles, so let’s go over some of the most common types.